coderholic/pyradio/README.md

 When the selected player is initialized (at program startup), it reads this configuration parameter and acts accordingly.

-If the parameter has to be changed mid-session (without restarting the program), one would press "*z*" to display the "*Connection Type*" window, where the parameter's value can be set as desired.
+If the parameter has to be changed mid-session (without restarting the program), one would press "**z**" to display the "*Connection Type*" window, where the parameter's value can be set as desired.

 **Note:** Changes made using the "*Connection Type*" window are not stored; next time the program is executed, it will use whatever value the configuration parameter holds.
+Furthermore, changing the configuration stored value, will not affect the "working" value of the parameter.

 ## Player default volume level